Emmanuel Smith

-Emmanuel Smith (born July 25, 1995) is an American football linebacker for the Seattle Sea Dragons of the XFL.
+Emmanuel Smith (born July 25, 1995) is an American professional football linebacker.
 After playing college football for the Vanderbilt Commodores, he signed with the Atlanta Falcons as an undrafted free agent in 2018.

 Professional career

 Atlanta Falcons

-Smith signed with the Atlanta Falcons as an undrafted free agent following the 2018 NFL Draft on May 1, 2018.
+Smith signed with the Atlanta Falcons as an undrafted free agent following the 2018 NFL draft on May 1, 2018.
 He was waived during final roster cuts on September 1, 2018.

 Tampa Bay Buccaneers

 Smith signed to the Tampa Bay Buccaneers' practice squad on December 11, 2018.
 He signed a reserve/futures contract with the team after the season on December 31, 2018.
 He was waived during final roster cuts on August 30, 2019.

 Kansas City Chiefs

 Smith signed to the Kansas City Chiefs' practice squad on September 2, 2019.
 He won Super Bowl LIV as a practice squad member with the Chiefs after they defeated the San Francisco 49ers 31–20.
 He re-signed with the Chiefs after the season on February 5, 2020.

 Smith was waived/injured on August 27, 2020, and reverted to injured reserve the next day.
 He was waived from injured reserve with an injury settlement on September 4.
 He was re-signed to the team's practice squad on October 20, 2020.
 He was elevated to the active roster on December 19 for the team's week 15 game against the New Orleans Saints, and reverted to the practice squad after the game.
 He suffered a hamstring injury in the game, and was placed on the practice squad/injured list on December 26.

 On February 9, 2021, Smith re-signed with the Chiefs.
 He was released on August 31, 2021.